 - 1/4 cup maple syrup

-- 2 tablespoons almond oil or grapeseed oil
+- 2 tablespoons oil such as almond oil or grapeseed oil

-- 1 1/2 cups carrots finely chopped (The food processor is the easiest way to do this.)
+- 1 1/2 cups finely chopped carrots chopped in the food processor to the size of cooked quinoa

 - 1 cup coarsely chopped pecans

-Mix carrots and dates into the wet ingredients.
+- Mix chopped carrots and pureed dates into the wet ingredients.

-Bake at 325 F for 20 minutes or until a toothpick comes out dry.
+- Bake 40 minutes or until a toothpick comes out dry.